mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

     You should be familiar with :ref:`lists` and :ref:`for_loops`

 A particularly useful technique in python (and Sage by extension) is the construction of lists using **list comprehensions**.
 This feature is very similar to the *set builder* notation we often use in mathematics.
-For example, the set of *even* integers can be written as
+For example, the set of *even* integers can be written as:

 .. math::
    \left\{ 2\cdot k\ \vert\ k \in \mathbb{Z} \right\}